-2. Set up you live streaming equipment
+2. Set up your live streaming equipment

 4. Choose your streaming platform

-However, you may consider another option.
-Why choose only one streaming platform when you could multistream on all of them simultaneously?
-Restream Studio allows you to broadcast your live videos on 30+ platforms, including the most popular ones.
-Another advantage of this method is that you only need your browser to live stream!
+However, why choose just one streaming platform when you can multistream to multiple platforms at the same time?
+With Restream Studio, you can broadcast your live videos to your choice of 30+ destinations, including the most popular ones.
+Plus, you only need your browser to live stream!

-How to promote your live stream
+✅ How to promote your live stream

-Announce your live stream with everything you’ve got
+1. Announce your live stream

-Consider paid traffic
+2. Consider paid traffic

-Create a teaser montage
+3. Create a teaser montage

-Draw attention with contests and giveaways
+4. Draw attention with contests and giveaways